Our Vision and Mission

 The history of the Award

-The Duke of Edinburgh’s International Award was founded in 1956 by Prince Philip in collaboration with the German educationalist Kurt Hahn.
+The Duke of Edinburgh’s Award was founded in 1956 by Prince Philip and the German educationalist Kurt Hahn.

-Like its “siblings” Round Square, Outward Bound and United World Colleges, the Duke Award is inextricably linked to its inventor Kurt Hahn (1886 – 1974).
-Although its direct roots can be found at Schule Schloss Salem, where the reform pedagogue worked as principal from its foundation in 1920 until his expulsion in 1933, they go back to the origins of pedagogy in Plato’s State and Pindar’s “Become who you are!”.
+Like its “siblings” Round Square, Outward Bound and United World Colleges, the Award is inextricably linked to its inventor Kurt Hahn (1886 – 1974).
+Although its direct roots can be found at Schule Schloss Salem, where the reform pedagogue worked as founder and principal from 1920 until his emigration in 1933, they go back to the origins of pedagogy in Plato’s State and Pindar’s “Become who you are!”.

-The program was founded in Great Britain by Hahn’s pupil, Prince Philip, whose title “Duke of Edinburgh” it still bears in its name today.
+The program was founded in Great Britain by Hahn and Prince Philip, whose title “Duke of Edinburgh” is still its name today.
 Philip was a pupil at Salem and then at the “second Salem” Gordonstoun, which Hahn ran from 1934 to 1953.

-In the early years, the aim was to make the time between leaving school at the age of around 15 and entering military service at around 18 meaningful and to give young men the opportunity to develop their personalities during this time.
+In the early years, the aim was to make meaningful use of the time between leaving school at the age of around 15 and entering military service at around 18 and to give young men the opportunity to develop their personalities during this time.

 The Award continued to develop over the following decades.
 In 1980, the age limit was extended so that any young person between the ages of 14 and 24 could take part.
-At this time, the Award took on its current format with four program sections: Commitment, Talents, Fitness and Expeditions, and at the Gold level additionally the Gold Project.
+At this time, the Award took on its current format with four program sections: Service, Skills, Fitness and Expeditions, and at the Gold level additionally the Gold Project.

-In Germany, several organizations that were already working with the programme under the direct supervision of the International Foundation founded the sponsoring association in 1994/1995.
-In 1996, this association was recognized in Baden-Württemberg as an independent youth welfare organization and by the International Foundation as the German “program publisher”.
-One of the providers of the Award in Germany is Schule Schloss Salem, where it all began in 1920.
+In Germany, several organizations that were already working with the programme under the direct supervision of the International Foundation founded the Association in 1994/1995.
+In 1996, the association was recognized in Baden-Württemberg as an independent youth welfare organization and by the International Foundation as the German “National Award Office”.
+One of the Award Operators in Germany is Schule Schloss Salem, where it all began in 1920.
 The German association was headed by Klaus Vogel until its 25th anniversary in 2020.
+Since 2020, Vanessa Masing is the National Director and Chairwoman of the Executive Board.